Purdue-CS193/homework-0-KiraYang3/index.md

+### **Kira Yang's First CS193 Homework**

+# My Favorite Things About CS 19300:
+- Taught by students who have experienced/understand what we're currently going through
+- Once a week lectures + an optional virtual PSO session
+- The powerpoint theme was colorful and had fun images
+- Will help me to prepare for future Purdue CS courses
+- Helps me meet other people in my major

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.